pgavriel/synth_perception/README.md

 # Synth Perception
 Robotics perception utilizing synthetic data derrived from real object-centric data.

 This package supports the training of object detection and pose estimation models on synthetic data generated using [Unity Perception](https://github.com/Unity-Technologies/com.unity.perception).
+More recently, [Omniverse Replicator](https://docs.omniverse.nvidia.com/extensions/latest/ext_replicator.html) has been adopted for data generation for improvements in both visual quality and ease of customization.
+The replicator_docker folder contains the necessary scripts for running Replicator inside a docker container and using it to generate custom synthetic data.
 Object models used in synthetic data generation are created via training NeRF models in [NerfStudio](https://docs.nerf.studio/) on object data generated using the [NIST MOAD Data Collection Rig](https://www.robot-manipulation.org/nist-moad).

 Progress thusfar includes scripts for converting the Unity Perception data format into [YOLO's Data Format](https://docs.ultralytics.com/datasets/detect/#ultralytics-yolo-format), training, and testing an object detection model trained on synthetic image data.
 Additionally, I have implemented a Pose Estimation model architecture based on the TQ-Net described in [Liu et al. 2020](https://ieeexplore.ieee.org/document/8868108), a script for converting Unity Perception data into a dataset for training this Pose Estimation model, and scripts for the training and subsequent testing of Pose Estimation models.

 ### Important scripts in this repository are described below:
+#### Data Generation (Omniverse Replicator):
+##### replicator_to_yolo_dataset.py
+Combines an arbitrary number of synthetic data batches directly output from Replicator into a single training dataset formatted for directly training a YOLO detection model.

-#### Data Generation:
+#### Data Generation (Unity):
 ##### unity_to_yolo_dataset.py
 Combines an arbitrary number of synthetic data batches directly output from Unity Perception, into a single training dataset formatted for directly training a YOLO detection model.
 It will first check each dataset provided for the object labels used, and combine them into a consistent master list so that datasets with different object annotations may easily be combined together.
 It is required that the Unity data contains annotations for 2D bounding boxes.